tangentforks/ngn-k/readme.txt

-this k implementation is no longer supported for others, see https://k.miraheze.org/wiki/Running_K
+this k implementation is (lightly?) supported and is a fork of https://codeberg.org/ngn/k for others, see https://k.miraheze.org/wiki/Running_K